TS22082/grow_lib/README.md

 ## Grow Lab

 I want to set up a automated grow system.
+You can follow the project on [hackaday.io](https://hackaday.io/project/177878-raspi-grow)

 ## Motivation